Oral Presentations – Addendum | Physics Career

 The invited talk is when you are invited by the organizing committee to present your work.
 This can occur either by someone nominating you to present your work, or someone in the committee notices an important work, usually in scientific journals, and would like you or someone on the author’s list, to present the work.
 This is a very prestigious honor (I strongly suggest you note this in your resume and if possible, save the invitation – trust me on this, you’ll thank me later).
 It means that your work was deemed important enough and deserves to be invited to give a presentation on it at such a major conference.

 The contributed talk, on the other hand, can feel more like an automated, production-line presentation.
-The majority of the talks at this meeting is of this category.
+The majority of the talks at this meeting are of this category.
 This is where you submit an abstract to the conference for an oral presentation, and then you are assigned to a particular session (usually with like-minded people in the same subject area).
 Everyone who registers for the conference CAN present a contributed talk.
-You have 10 mins plus 2 minutes for question and answer before the next person comes up.
+You have 10 minutes plus 2 minutes for question and answer before the next person comes up.
 So things move very fast and the time is strictly adhered to.
 This is because in the scientific program (the one that can be 2-phonebook thick) the time that such-and-such talk will occur in a particular conference room is listed.
-This allows for people who are jumping from one session to the next to know when the such-and-such talk will commence.
+This allows people who are jumping from one session to the next to know when the such-and-such talk will commence.
 Running long will mess things up, and the chairperson has been instructed to be very strict with the timing.

 [This brings up an unusual occurrence wherein the case that there’s a missing presenter, the next person after this presenter still cannot just walk up and do his/her presentation because that will throw off the timing.
 His/her presentation has been scheduled for a particular time, and if he/she goes early, someone who may have planned on being there at the start of his/her talk may miss it.
 So what ends up happening is that people just sit patiently in the room till it is time for the next presenter to begin.
 I have never seen this occur in other conferences.]

 Note that just because it is a contributed session doesn’t mean the talk isn’t important.
 I think there’s a rule that if you received an invited talk one year, you cannot receive another one the following year (they want to make sure no single person monopolizes these things).
-There are still important work and results being presented in these talks.
+There is still important work and results being presented in these talks.

 The last type of presentation is the poster session.
 What you do here is present your work in a well-thought-of poster that you put up on boards.
 Depending on your subject matter, you will be assigned a location and a date for your poster to be put up.
-People wander through the poster hall continuously during the session, and it is advisable that you (or one of the people working in your group) be by your poster throughout the session.
+People wander through the poster hall continuously during the session, and you (or one of the people working in your group) should be by your poster throughout the session.
 This will allow people who have questions or comments to be able to talk to the people who are responsible for your work.
 You’d be surprised how much valuable information can be gathered from such conversations.
 It is also a good idea to attach to the poster board any publications that the poster is based on.
-Many people attach a large envelope containing copies of the paper for people to take one if they wish.
+Many people attach a large envelope containing copies of the paper for people to take if they wish.
 Again, it is a way to “advertise” your work.
 For most graduate students going to one of these meetings for the first time, they tend to be presenting posters, since it is less nerve-racking than doing an oral presentation.
-This will give them a flavor of one of these meetings so that next year, they’ll know what to expect when they actually present a talk.
+This will give them a flavor of one of these meetings so that next year, they’ll know what to expect when they present a talk.

 It is my personal opinion that if you are a physics graduate student in an institution in the US, you should attend one of these meetings at least once.
 If your adviser does not bring it up, ask.
 At some point, you will have to produce original work for your PhD research, and this is what you should present at one of these meetings.
 It is your best chance to meet other physicists in your field.
 It is an opportunity not to be missed.